Observation of Long-Lifetime Magnon Pairs by Fano Resonance of Photons: Scattering theory for detection of nonlinear magnon modes

 Such a model is described by the Hamiltonian

 where $g_{k}$ is the coupling strength between the magnetostatic Kittel mode and the magnon pairs with wave number $\pm k$, $q_{k}$ is the coupling strength between the Kittel mode and the photon mode in the coplanar waveguide.
+In this minimal model, ${\bf k}$ is understood as the quantum number of one dominant magnon pair that couples to the Kittel mode, without involving the complication of dense degenerate magnetostatic modes of a YIG sphere.
 According to the Heisenberg equation, we obtain the equation of motion of these operators

 in which $\gamma_{0}$ accounts for the dissipation of the Kittel mode and $\gamma_{\pm k}$ is the dissipation of the magnons with opposite wave number $\pm k$.

 To eliminate the fast oscillation in the pumping, we express $\hat{m}_{0}(t)=\hat\alpha(t) e^{-i \omega_{d} t}$, $\hat{m}_{k}(t)=\hat\beta _{k}(t)e^{-i{\omega_{d} t}/{2}}$, $\hat{m}_{-k}(t)=\hat\beta _{-k}(t)e^{-i{\omega_{d}t}/{2}}$, and $\hat{a}_{k}(t)=\hat c_{k}(t) e^{-i \omega_{d} t}$ in terms of oscillators $\{ \hat\alpha(t), \hat\beta _{k}(t), \hat\beta _{-k}(t), c_{k}(t)\}$.
 The constant drive creates the steady-state amplitudes, for which we construct a mean-field solution via setting $\hat{\alpha}=\langle\hat{\alpha}\rangle+\delta \hat{\alpha}$, $\hat{\beta}_{k}=\langle\hat{\beta}_{k}\rangle+\delta \hat{\beta}_{k}$, $\hat{\beta}_{-k}=\langle\hat{\beta}_{-k}\rangle+\delta \hat{\beta}_{-k}$, and $\hat{c}_{k}=\langle\hat{c}_{k}\rangle+\delta \hat{c}_{k}$, where $\langle\hat{\alpha}\rangle$, $\langle\hat{\beta}_{k}\rangle$, $\langle\hat{\beta}_{-k}\rangle$, and $\langle\hat{c}_{k}\rangle$ are the steady-state solution independent of time, while $\delta \hat{\alpha}$, $\delta \hat{\beta}_{k}$, $\delta \hat{\beta}_{-k}$, and $\delta \hat{c}_{k}$ are the time-dependent fluctuations.
 Substitution into Eq.~\eqref{equation_of_motion} leads to the equation of motion for the mean-field solution: